gerassimos/dgs19/docs/D_S07_L02_The_Docker_Hub_Registry.md

  - Number of downloads and starts

  > Note:
- > - The Repository name of an official image does not have the "account_name/" as the unofficial image has.
+ > - The Repository name of an **official image** does not have the "account_name/" as the unofficial image has.
- > - When we publish an image to the docker hub, the repository name will be for example "gerassimos/nginx".
-The account name "gerassimos" will be part of the repository name.
+ > - When we publish an image to the docker hub, the repository name will be for example `gerassimos/nginx`.
+The account name **gerassimos** will be part of the repository name.
- > - The "account_name" could be also the name of an organization.
+ > - The **account_name** could be also the name of an organization.

 ---